 CMS Home Oxygen Coverage Criteria and Medical Necessity Requirements 2026

-If your team handles a mix of Group I and Group II patients and you're unsure how the updated criteria apply to your patient population, talk to your compliance officer before submitting claims under the March 7, 2026 effective date.
+If you're not sure how the modified criteria apply to your patient mix or documentation workflow, talk to your compliance officer before the effective date.

 CMS Home Oxygen Exclusions and Non-Covered Indications